About the Role

 Minimum Requirements

-- Effective writing and interpersonal skills.
+- Basic math and budget-tracking skills.

 To Apply